getify/You-Dont-Know-JS/async & performance/ch2.md

 Six months go by and no issues.
 You've almost forgotten you even wrote that code.
 One morning, you're at a coffee shop before work, causally enjoying your latte, when you get a panicked call from your boss insisting you drop the coffee and rush into work right away.

-When you arrive, you find out that apparently, some high profile client has had their credit card charged five times for the same TV, and they're really upset.
+When you arrive, you find out that apparently, some high profile customer has had their credit card charged five times for the same TV, and they're really upset.
 Customer service has already issued an apology and processed a refund.
-But your boss demands to know how this could possibly have happened.
+But your boss demands to know how this could possibly have happened?
 "Don't we have tests for stuff like this!?"

 You don't even remember the code you wrote.
-But you dig back in and start trying to find out how this could have happened.
+But you dig back in and start trying to find out what could have gone awry.

 After digging through some logs, you come to the conclusion that the only explanation is that the analytics utility somehow, for some reason, called your callback five times instead of once.
 Nothing in their documentation mentions anything about this.

 Frustrated, you contact their customer support, who of course is as astonished as you are.
-After some back and forth discussion, they agree to escalate it to their developers, and promise to get back to you.
+They agree to escalate it to their developers, and promise to get back to you.
 The next day, you receive a lengthy email explaining what they found, which you promptly forward to your boss.

 Apparently, the developers at the analytics company had been working on some experimental code that, under certain conditions, would retry the provided callback once per second, for five seconds, before failing with a timeout.
 They had never intended to push that into production, but somehow they did, and they're totally embarrassed and apologetic.
 They go into plenty of detail about how they've identified the breakdown and what they'll do to ensure it never happens again.
 Yadda, yadda.

 What's next?

 You talk it over with your boss, but he's not feeling particularly comfortable with the state of things.
-He insists, and you reluctantly agree, that you can't trust *them* (that's what bit you), and that you'll need to figure out how to protect your code from such a vulnerability again.
+He insists, and you reluctantly agree, that you can't trust *them* anymore (that's what bit you), and that you'll need to figure out how to protect the checkout code from such a vulnerability again.

-After some tinkering, you implement some simple ad hoc code like the following, which he seems happy with:
+After some tinkering, you implement some simple ad hoc code like the following, which the team seems happy with:

 ```js
 var tracked = false;